 Nothing in this section limits or restricts the borrowing of money by the Centre on bills of exchange or promissory notes made, drawn and accepted or endorsed on by or on behalf of the Centre.

-12.03 By-Law and Policy Committee
+12.03 Governance Committee

-The By-Law and Policy Committee will periodically review and ensure the currency of By-laws and governance policies and audit Board practices to monitor compliance.
+The Governance Committee will periodically review and ensure the currency of By-laws and governance policies and audit Board practices to monitor compliance.

 14. NOTICES